 - The body

-Knowing these will help you structure your presentation.
+Knowing these will help you structure your presentation with only the necessary details.
 These will help you determine how many slides you need and what goes into each of those slides.
 A more comprehensive list would be the following:

 - An executive summary